 (5) Be detectable with conventional instruments for finding ferrous or magnetic objects.

-(D) When a case arises, due to physical obstructions such as pavements, large rocks, large roots, utility cables, etc., so that neither a boundary monument nor a reference monument can be conveniently or practicably set in accordance with paragraph (C) of this rule, then alternative monumentation, which is essentially as durable and identifiable (e.g., chiselled "X" in concrete, drill hole, etc.) shall be established for the particular situation.
+(D) When a case arises, due to physical obstructions such as pavements, large rocks, large roots, utility cables, etc., so that neither a boundary monument nor a reference monument can be practicably set in accordance with paragraph (C) of this rule, then alternative monumentation, which is essentially as durable and identifiable (e.g., chiseled "X" in concrete, drill hole, nail, spike, etc.) shall be established for the particular situation.
 When such an alternative monument is used, it shall be clearly identified on the plat of the property and in any new deed description which may be written for the property.